MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/run-antivirus-server.md

     and quarantining might cause the antivirus software to modify files, making changes that DPM cannot detect.

-    You should run a manual synchronization with a consistency check job each time that the antivirus software deletes a file from the replica, even though the replica will not be marked as inconsistent.
+    You should run a manual synchronization with a consistency.
+Check job each time that the antivirus software deletes a file from the   replica, even though the replica is marked as inconsistent.